 See also Stock Superhero Day Jobs, in which being famous is a "job" to hide his/her superhero life.
 Magic Idol Singer (when the Idol Singer in question is a Magical Girl Warrior) and Rich Idiot With No Day Job (when the public identity is a Millionaire Playboy) are sub-tropes.
 Inverted by Anti-Climactic Unmasking, where a hero is unmasked and other characters are surprised by the fact that they aren't already famous.

 Sister trope of Celebrity Superhero, in which the superhero is seen as the big star instead of using it as secret identity.

 - Sailor Moon

 - Michiru Kaioh is an internationally acclaimed violinist.
-Having played in mayor venues around the globe she is definitely a celebrity.
-She also is Sailor Neptune, the Badass Princess from planet Neptune and fights the evil Death Busters, protecting the Earth and her future Queen, Serenity.
+Having played in major venues around the globe she is definitely a celebrity.
+She also is Sailor Neptune, the princess from planet Neptune and fights the evil Death Busters, protecting the Earth and her future Queen, Serenity.

 - Her girlfriend, Haruka Tennoh is also a celebrity.
-A car racing champion who gets a lot of attention from the media due her talent and young age.
-She transform into the tough Sailor Uranus and defends the solar system from evil and chaos.
+A car racing champion who gets a lot of attention from the media due to her talent and young age.
+She transforms into the tough Sailor Uranus and defends the solar system from evil and chaos.